bikeshedder/tusker-rs/README.md

 ## Progress

 This project aims to replace the [Python version of Tusker][pypi-tusker] with a complete rewrite in Rust.
-This project is in a very early stage and not ready to be used.
+This project is in a very early stage.

 - [ ] Diffing
   - [ ] collations
-  - [ ] constraints
+  - [x] constraints
   - [ ] deps
   - [ ] domains
   - [ ] enums
   - [ ] extensions
   - [ ] functions
-  - [ ] indexes
+  - [x] indexes
   - [ ] privileges
-  - [ ] relations
+  - [x] relations
   - [ ] rlspolicies
   - [ ] schemas
   - [ ] sequences